Sessions

 Ending a Session

-Click Close Session (web), or use Ctrl+C / d on the sessions list (TUI) to terminate.
+Press Ctrl+C in a chat view (when idle) or d on the Active Sessions overlay to terminate.
 This sends session/close to the node, which drops the per-session Lua VM and any owned subprocess.
 Only the targeted session is affected — any other live sessions on the same connector keep running.

 Sessions and Operations